sweattep/ancient_quotes/README.md

 >The idols of the nations are mere gold and silver, made by human hands.
 They have mouths, but they can't speak; they have eyes, but they can't see; they have ears, but they can't listen; and they have no breath in the mouths; The people who make them will become like them, along with everyone who trusts in them.

+>Burn their idols.
+Don't ever long for the silver and gold on these idols or take any of it for yourselves.
+It might be a trap for you.

 >Ordinary folks are merely a breath and important people a sham; if you lay them on the balance-scale, they go up - both together are lighter than nothing.

 >It lets nothing remain and leaves nothing